 Time limitations are something that you’ll always have to deal with on side projects.
-By recognizing the limitation and appropriately focusing on starting small you can build success over a period of time, and you’ll do it on a solid foundation.
-If you’re trying to do too much all at once it’s easy to get frustrated and give up before you achieve that success that you’re looking for.
+By recognizing the limitation and appropriately focusing on starting small, you can build success over a period of time, and you’ll do it on a solid foundation.
+If you’re trying to do too much all at once, it’s easy to get frustrated and give up before you achieve that success you’re looking for.

 Consider Sustainability or an Exit Plan

 While you’re thinking about how much time your side project will require on an on-going basis, think not only about the time that you’ll have available, but also about whether it’s something that you’ll still want to be working on a year from now.

 Also, consider if it is possible for the time requirements of the project to grow faster than the income from the project.
 For example, you could start some type of community website for designers.
 It’s possible that the site could grow quickly and require more effort on your part to keep it running smoothly.
 It’s also possible that the site doesn’t produce significant income for you despite growth in traffic and the amount of time you spend working on the site.

 If this happens, how will you sustain the site?
 Will you be able to use the income from the site to outsource the maintenance to someone else?
 Will you be able to quit your full-time job or scale back on client projects to allow for more time on the project?

 In addition to sustainability, you can also consider if the project is something you may be able to sell.
 If the side project is a website or a blog, chances are you would be able to find a buyer when you are ready to move on to something else.

 Obviously, the details of the project’s sustainability and your exit plan can change and evolve throughout the life of the project, but it helps to consider these details early on and at least start to develop a plan.